jfmcquade/library-of-babel/README.md

-# WittgensteinGPT
+# Library of Bable

-An app to chat with Wittgenstein, powered by GPT.
+An app to chat with The Library of Babel.